 At the same time, it was also a HR initiative to make better managers via different types of trainings.
 WLB was being considered during such trainings but merely as a passing reference.

-Work-life balance can make its practitioner a better manager.
+Work-life balance can make its practitioner a better person and a better manager.

 Based on this research, a stronger advocacy regarding WLB in organizations is necessary.
 At the same time, it is imperative for both the OH physician and the HR to effectively promote WLB as it may make better managers and hence better organizations.
 The OH physician is well-versed to provide inputs on WLB to make the ongoing HR-led trainings for managers more effective.